DEEP-UNDER-ROV/IBVS/README.md

-# Stereo-enhanced Image-based Visual Servoing (IBVS) for Underwater ROV with Observes based using IMU Data
+# Stereo-enhanced Image-based Visual Servoing (IBVS) for Underwater ROV with Observer-based Controller using Fused Stereo Camera and IMU sensor

 A ROS2 implementation of **Stereo-enhanced Image-based Visual Servoing (IBVS)** for underwater ROV positioning using **stereo vision**, **AprilTag feature extraction**, and a **PI-augmented control law** via ssh communication between Ground Station and the U-ROV.